Adele: 2011–2014: Worldwide recognition with 21

-"Skyfall" has sold more than five million copies worldwide and earned Adele the Golden Globe Award for Best Original Song and the Academy Award for Best Original Song.
+"Skyfall" sold more than five million copies worldwide and earned Adele the Golden Globe Award for Best Original Song and the Academy Award for Best Original Song.
 In December 2012, Adele was named Billboard Artist of the Year, and 21 was named Album of the Year, making her the first artist to receive both accolades two years in a row.
-Adele was also named top female artist.
-The Associated Press named Adele Entertainer of the Year for 2012.
+The Associated Press named Adele the Entertainer of the Year for 2012.
 The 2013 Grammy Awards saw Adele's live version of "Set Fire to the Rain" win the Grammy Award for Best Pop Solo Performance, bringing her total wins to nine.

 On 3 April 2012, Adele confirmed that her third album would likely be at least two years away, stating, "I have to take time and live a little bit.
 There were a good two years between my first and second albums, so it'll be the same this time."
 She stated that she would continue writing and composing her own material.
 At the 2013 Grammy Awards, she confirmed that she was in the very early stages of her third album.
 She also stated that she will most likely work with Paul Epworth again.

 In September 2013, Wiz Khalifa confirmed that he and Adele had collaborated on a song for his fifth studio album, Blacc Hollywood, though the collaboration did not make the final track listing.
 In January 2014, Adele received her tenth Grammy Award with "Skyfall" winning Best Song Written for Visual Media at the 56th Annual Grammy Awards.